kauefraga/express-ts-api/README.md

 - **Boilerplate**: Ready for use!
 Just install it and code!!
 - **Architecture**: [Monolithic](https://en.wikipedia.org/wiki/monolithic_application).
 - **Linting**: We are using the [Airbnb Style Guide](https://www.npmjs.com/package/eslint-config-airbnb-typescript) to Typescript.
-- **Nice Developer Experience**: code with typescript while reloading with ts-node-dev.
+- **Nice Developer Experience**: code with typescript while reloading with tsx.
+- **Fast compilation**: Using esbuild everything becomes faster.
 - **API production-quality**:
   - [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configured and Dotenv out of the box.
   - Vitest set up as our test runner.